shumarb/learning/data-structures/stack/README.md

 4. Open a terminal and navigate to the directory in Step 3.
 5. Compile the files using `javac StackExample.java BasicOperations.java`.
 6. Run the program by entering `java StackExample`.
 7. The program creates a `stack`.
-The elements are of type `integer`, and the number of elements range from `5 to 12`.
+The elements are of type `integer`, and the number of elements ranges from `5 to 12`.
 The program provides a brief explanation of a `stack` and it's `key` operations, and demonstrates the application of these operations on the `stack`.